briandconnelly/numerous/README.md

 ## Disclaimer

-This package and its author are in no way affiliated with [Numerous, Inc.](http://numerousapp.com).
+This package and its developer are in no way affiliated with [Numerous, Inc](http://numerousapp.com).